Note: This story was updated at 11:45 a.m. Nov. 1.

 A court date has been scheduled for Price for Tuesday, September 12, in Anderson County General Sessions Court in Oak Ridge.

 In that case, police allegedly found marijuana, Xanax, drug paraphernalia, and the stolen pistol in a vehicle after responding to the report of the disturbance near the U.S. Department of Energy landfill on Bear Creek Road near Y-12 on Sunday, May 14, according to Anderson County court records.
+The landfill is DOE’s Environmental Management Waste Management Facility on Bear Creek Road.

 In affidavits filed then, Oak Ridge Police Department K-9 Officer Christopher Wallace said a search of the vehicle with the help of a drug-detecting canine officer found 18.4 ounces of marijuana, along with 97 Xanax (alprazolam) tablets; drug paraphernalia that included rolling papers, a grinder, digital scales, glass marijuana pipe, glass meth/crack cocaine pipe, and a snort straw; an SCCY Industries 9mm CPX2 semi automatic pistol; and a North American Arms (N.A.A.) .22LR mini revolver pistol that the Sevier County Sheriff’s Office had reported as stolen.